breezy-team/breezy/doc/user_manual/configuration.rst

   * ``builder = command``

     The command to use to build the package.
-Defaults to ``dpkg-buildpackage -rfakeroot -uc -us``.
+Defaults to ``debuild``.
     Will only be read from the file in your home directory.

   * ``quick-builder = command``